Collectionbeginners

 The step up: Catalina 350

-The Catalina 350 occupies a different position than the 36 in the Catalina lineup — it's a more modern design, launched in 2003 under Gerry Douglas's direction, with a wider beam (13 feet), a more contemporary interior, and a fractional rig that improves light-air performance over the older masthead designs.
+The Catalina 350 occupies a different position than the 36 in the Catalina lineup.
+It is a more modern Gerry Douglas design, launched in 2003, with a wider beam, a more contemporary interior, and a fractional rig that improves light-air performance over the older masthead boats.

 At 35.4 feet with 12,937 lbs of displacement and a 39.7% ballast ratio, the 350 is lighter and quicker than the 36, which translates to better performance in the sub-10-knot conditions that characterize most coastal sailing days.
 The interior is noticeably more modern: 6'9" of headroom, 88 gallons of water capacity, and an L-shaped galley that functions well underway.
 The 30 HP Yanmar engine and 39-gallon fuel tank give it real range under power for harbor entries and calm-weather passages.

-The 64 active listings at a median price around $99,000 place the 350 in a tier above the 36, but it's worth the premium for buyers who want a boat that sails like it was built in the twenty-first century rather than the 1980s.
-The fractional rig and wider beam make it more rewarding in light air; the larger water tank and head arrangement make extended coastal cruising genuinely comfortable.
+The 350 sits a tier above the older Catalinas in both fit-out and budget.
+It is worth the premium for buyers who want a boat that feels like a twenty-first-century cruiser rather than an updated 1980s platform.
+The fractional rig and wider beam make it more rewarding in light air; the larger water tank and head arrangement make extended coastal weekends easier to live with.

 The Hunter alternative

-Hunter Marine built their lineup on the same core premise as Catalina — maximum volume at an accessible price point — but with a consistent emphasis on wide beam and modern hull forms.
+Hunter Marine built its lineup around the same practical premise as Catalina — maximum usable boat at an accessible price — but leaned harder into wide beam, open interiors, and modern hull forms.
 The result is a family of boats that prioritize interior comfort and initial stability, often at the expense of ultimate sailing performance.

 The Hunter 34, designed by Cortland Steck and produced in the mid-1980s, earns its "lot of boat for the money" reputation honestly.
 The broad beam creates a saloon that feels closer to a 38-footer than a 34, and the simple masthead sloop rig is as approachable as sailboat rigs get.
-Hunter's B&R rig — introduced on later models — eliminates the backstay, creating a cleaner cockpit and a more efficient mainsail shape, but requires a slightly different approach to tuning than traditional rigged boats.
-For a beginner, the distinction is minor; both versions sail well.
+Hunter's later B&R rigs eliminate the backstay, opening up the cockpit and allowing a larger-roach mainsail, but they require a slightly different tuning mindset than a conventional rig.
+For a beginner, the practical takeaway is simple: buy the better-maintained boat and learn the rig you have.

-The Hunter 33.5 is worth knowing as a close neighbor — a comfortable coastal cruiser with similar interior volume and the same Hunter philosophy of ease-first design.
-Both models trade at accessible used prices and have solid parts availability through Hunter's still-active dealer network.
+The Hunter 33.5 is worth knowing as a close neighbor: a comfortable coastal cruiser with similar interior volume and the same Hunter philosophy of ease-first design.
+Both models tend to reward buyers who prioritize condition, ventilation, and deck-core health over small differences in published performance ratios.

 What to watch on older Hunters: The chainplate design on 1980s and early 1990s models routes through the deck in ways that invite moisture intrusion.
 On any used Hunter from this era, a focused survey of the chainplate bulkheads and deck coring around hardware penetrations is essential.
 These are well-understood, well-documented issues with established repair protocols — not disqualifiers, but non-negotiables.